For ACA Instructors

 - Paddlers should learn to unpin boats and how to carry an appropriate pin kit.
 The minimum pin kit should include one throw bag, one 15 to 20-foot length of webbing, one prusik, and three locking carabiners.
 A more thorough kit would contain at least one throw bag, one length of webbing, two prusiks, 3 pulleys, and 4 locking carabiners.

-- Paddlers should store their pin kits and related gear in a secure location.
+- Paddlers should store their pin kits and related gear in a secure and accessible location.
 Ideally, unpinning gear should be stored on a paddler’s person, rather than in the boat, to ensure it is available if a paddler is separated from their boat.
-However, paddlers must balance factors including ease of access, risk of separation from their boat, and the impact of adding hardware in/on a life jacket – and choose a storage system that works best for their circumstances.
+However, paddlers must balance factors including ease of access, risk of separation from their boat, and the impact of adding hardware in/on a life jacket – and choose a storage system that works best for their particular circumstances.

 Clothing

-- All paddlers should wear close-toed shoes
+- All paddlers should wear close-toed shoes.
+All students participating in swiftwater rescue classes must wear close-toed shoes

 Boat Design